DEJENERUTA/rts-hi-fi-corner-project/readme.md

 ## Brand page

-This page shows the rest of the products that are found in the stock
+This page shows the rest of the products that are found in the stock and give a deep explanation about the company products.

 ## Shop list page